open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.html.md

 auth_query
 ```

-instead of `auth_file` to avoid having to maintain a separate authentication file.\\u0000
+instead of `auth_file` to avoid having to maintain a separate authentication file.

 ### <a id="pgb_hba"></a>Configuring HBA-based Authentication for PgBouncer